sdtaylor/pyPhenology/docs/data_structures.rst

 * site_id: A site identifier for each location.
 * year: The year of the temperature timeseries
-* temperatuer: The observed daily mean temperature in degrees Celcius.
+* temperature: The observed daily mean temperature in degrees Celcius.
 * doy: The julien date of the mean temperature

 These should columns in a data.frame like the observations.
 The example vaccinium